ActiveInferenceInstitute/CEREBRUM/CEREBRUM/Supplement_B_2_Novel_Linguistic_Cases.md

 In the recursive case, a model assumes both agent and object roles simultaneously, creating feedback loops that enable complex self-modification behaviors.
 This case would be particularly relevant for metalearning systems and artificial neural networks that modify their own architectures.

-The recursive case would introduce unique precision dynamics as formalized in Equation 17 (see Mathematical Appendix).
+The recursive case would introduce unique precision dynamics as formalized in Equation 17 (see Supplement 1).
 The key innovation is that the model appears on both sides of the transformation, creating a form of self-reference that traditional case systems don't accommodate.
 This enables models to introspect and modify their own parameters through self-directed transformations.

 ### Speculative Novel Case: The "Metaphorical" Case